Meet every Sunday at 5 p.m CET for a Mindful Art session with Marjan Abadie and discover or rediscover a work of Art!

 Try the Mindful Art experience

-Marjan Abadie, a certified mindfulness instructor and supervisor, created the Mindfulness Institute in Brussels, a pioneer in the Mindfulness approach in business.
-As a longtime meditator, she teaches the benefits of this practice to allow everyone to integrate it into their daily lives, at home and work.
+Marjan Abadie, a certified mindfulness instructor and supervisor, she created the Mindfulness Institute in Brussels, a pioneer in the Mindfulness approach and longtime meditator, she teaches Mindfulness since 2013.

-Passionate about Art and fond of Sufi poetry, she proposes a sensitive and poetic approach, Mindful Art Experience, where each work is discovered from a personal and universal angle, with presence, serenity and openness to observe what we “see well only through the heart “.
+Passionate about Art and Sufi poetry, she proposes a sensitive and poetic approach, Mindful Art Experience, where each work is discovered from a personal and universal angle, with presence, serenity and openness to see what “is only visible with the heart“